wang3ji/RNASeq_MAP3K1/kallisto.md

 # 🔁 Batch Quantification

-For multiple samples, create a shell script and execute it in the terminal.
+For multiple samples, create a shell script (readMapping.sh) and execute it in the terminal.

 Example workflow: